 When you possess a comprehensive understanding of the human mind, you can design accordingly.
 Psychology theories and research pave the way for recognizing the way users behave with or react to products or services.
 Being able to understand why users click through or click away allows you to correct any design missteps.
 Also, knowing how to collect information from users to better understand them is another important pillar of psychology.

 Regardless of whether you studied psychology or are wonderfully intuitive, comprehending specific psychology theories is vital.
 After all, having first-hand knowledge is always preferable to recycled and regurgitated tidbits you pick up along the way.
-User experience design can always benefit from a fresh perspective.
+User experience design can always benefit from a fresh perspective, in this process, you can always use a UX design tool to map out user flow and avoid the usability issues.
 That’s precisely why doing your psych research can improve your user experience finesse.
 Here you have a beginner’s guide to psychology principles for UX designers.

 People have an affinity for the familiar.
 That’s why they tend to choose the things they know over things that they don’t.
 Think about going to the supermarket or to your favorite restaurant, you’re more likely to select something you’ve tried before.
 In terms of psychology, that is explained by the mere-exposure effect.
 Humans gravitate toward things that seem familiar, even when there may not be an apparent reason to trust them.